enspiral/os-book/en/README.md

 # Open OS
 The unofficial and highly experimental Open Organising System.
-The views expressed are those of the authors and not necessarily the wider network.
+The views expressed are those of the authors and not necessarily the wider Enspiral network.

 ##Overview
 This book is a work in progress and new content will be published as it is ready.